-This mature river “Bheri” cuts a wide valley as it flows west join the Karnali just before it cuts to through the Chure Hills, disgorges onto the plain of the Tarai, and flows into Royal Bardia National Park.
-Two decades ago, the whole of this area was wild pristine jungle roamed by one of the nomadic hunting tribes ‘Route’.
-Still, on this trip you find a few of these tribespeople living by the river, and although some of the jungle has been cleared for farming, for the majority of the time you will see only cliffs, forest and wildlife.
+This mature river “Bheri” cuts a wide valley as it flows west joining the Karnali just before it cuts through the Chure Hills, disgorges onto the plain of the Tarai, and flows into Royal Bardia National Park.
+Two decades ago, the whole of this area was a wild pristine jungle roamed by one of the nomadic hunting tribes ‘Route’.
+Still, on this trip, you find a few of these tribespeople living by the river, and although some of the jungle has been cleared for farming, for the majority of the time you will see only cliffs, forest, and wildlife.

 At Ramnaghat, the two large tributaries, Thuli (big in Nepali) and Sani (small) converge and give rise to the larger Bheri River.
-The white sandy beaches are ideal for night stops, and on the Bheri River there are plenty of them.
-This trip usually ends in the Bardia National park where a jungle safari augments the great adventure on your trip.
-A combination of rafting, fishing and safari make this an unforgettable experience for all adventurers who choose the Bheri River Rafting.
-We “Nepal Mother House Treks” are glade to organize this Rafting / Kayaking trip considering our client's safety.
+The white sandy beaches are ideal for night stops, and on the Bheri River, there are plenty of them.
+This trip usually ends in the Bardia National park where a jungle safari augments the great adventure of your trip.
+A combination of rafting, fishing, and safari make this an unforgettable experience for all adventurers who choose the Bheri River Rafting.
+We “Nepal Mother House Treks” are glad to organize this Rafting / Kayaking trip considering our client's safety.
 The itinerary can be customized according to your wish, and holiday schedule.